Training: Mountview Academy of Theatre Arts, First Class BA (Hons), graduating in 2021.

 DAVID GRINDROD ASSOCIATES CDG

-Film includes: Musical Ensemble Casting: Matilda, Greatest Days, Mamma Mia!
-Here We Go Again, Beauty and the Beast, Aladdin and Mamma Mia!
-UK Dancer Casting: Mary Poppins Returns and Nine.
+Musical Ensemble Casting: Matilda, Greatest Days, Mamma Mia!
+Here we Go Again, Beauty & The Beast, Aladdin, Mamma Mia!
+UK Dancer Casting: Mary Poppins Returns, Nine.
 Casting Director: The Phantom of the Opera.

 CAMPBELL YOUNG ASSOCIATES

-Opera includes: Don Carlos, L’enfant et les sortilèges (Bolshoi Opera Moscow) and Anna Nicole (BAM).
+Opera - Don Carlos, L’enfant et les sortileges (Bolshoi Opera Moscow); Anna Nicole (BAM.)

-Awards: Drama Desk Award 2020 - Outstanding Wig and Hair Design for Tina – The Tina Turner Musical.
+Awards: Drama Desk Award 2020 - Outstanding Wigs and Hair for TINA - The Tina Turner Musical

 Theatre includes: Back to the Future (Musical Director), The American Clock (Musical Director, Old Vic), Kinky Boots (UK Musical Director, Adelphi), Romantics Anonymous (Musical Director, Shakespeare’s Globe), Once (Associate Musical Supervisor, Phoenix), Loserville (Musical Director, Garrick), Blood Brothers (Associate Musical Director, Phoenix), We Will Rock You (Associate Conductor, Dominion) and Big (Assistant Musical Director, Dominion).
 Touring: Kinky Boots (UK Musical Supervisor, UK tour), Once (Associate Musical Supervisor, US tour and Canadian productions), We Will Rock You, Blood Brothers, This is Elvis and Twelfth Night the Musical (all as Musical Director), Scrooge, Dr Dolittle and Joseph and the Amazing Technicolor Dreamcoat (all as Assistant Musical Director) and Steptoe & Son (Musical Director and Recording).
 Arrangements include: Dr Dolittle and The Concert They Never Gave.